Charge my customers GST/HST

 Step 2: Charge the right GST/HST rates

-- You will need to consult the Place of supply (Inter-provincial) rules to determine whether a supply is made in province.
+- Consult the Place of supply (Inter-provincial) rules to determine where a supply is made.

-- You will need to find out what the different GST/HST rates are.
+- Find out what the different GST/HST rates are.

 Step 3: Invoicing your customers

 - You have to let your customers know at what rate the GST/HST is being applied to their purchases.

 - You have to show either: